-Other key features of the new camera system that led to better results were user-friendly ones: automated target recognition, improved resolution thermal cameras, pairing the thermal camera with a visible-light camera, automated alarms for febrile cases, and clearer outlining of hot spots all made the technology easier use.
-In “Best practices for standardized performance testing of infrared thermographs intended for fever screening,” in 2018 researchers continued to find increasing evidence that cameras are more effective than other methods (including contact thermometers in the mouth or ear).
+Other key features of the new camera system that led to improved results were user-friendly ones: automated target recognition, improved resolution, pairing of a thermal camera with a visible-light camera, automated alarms for possible febrile cases, and clearer outlining of hot spots.
+In “Best practices for standardized performance testing of infrared thermographs intended for fever screening,” in 2018, researchers continued to find increasing evidence that cameras are more effective than other methods (including contact thermometers in the mouth or ear).

 “There are huge advantages to these kinds of thermal imaging systems,” says Bruno Menard, Software Director at Teledyne DALSA.
 “Our latest cameras, supported by our imaging tools, can perform initial screenings of people in real-world environments – places like airports and warehouses – where they’re needed.”

 One cumulative insight from these findings should help people plan their fever detection approach by considering the system users.
 Will they have enough training before they start?
 How much?
 People can very quickly learn to use IR spot thermometers, but their maximum efficacy is limited.
 On the other hand, the latest thermal camera systems have enough quality-of-life features to offer significantly more reliable results with only slightly more training.

 Consideration #2: Know your baselines